LeticiaLopesDias/ms-amazon-management-and-priorities/README.md

 # Dataset for management and priorities for biodiversity conservation in Amazon protected areas

 <!-- badges: start -->

 <!-- badges: end -->

-This repository shares the code used on the manuscript by Dias et al. (in press)
+This repository shares the code and data used on the manuscript "Mismatch between investment in management and priorities for biodiversity conservation in Amazon protected areas" by Dias et al. (in press)